 What is a dimensional formula?

-The expression which shows how and which of the fundamental quantities represent the dimensions of a physical quantity is known as the dimensional formula.
+The expression that shows how and which of the fundamental quantities represent the dimensions of a physical quantity is known as the dimensional formula.

 What is a dimensional equation?